-The Board of Directors of Pacific Enterprises has fixed the close of business on January 13, 1997 as the record date for the determination of shareholders of Pacific Enterprises entitled to notice of and to vote at the Special Meeting of Shareholders and any adjournment or postponement thereof.
-Approval of the business combination by shareholders of Pacific Enterprises requires the affirmative vote by holders of a majority of the shares outstanding on the record date of (i) Pacific Enterprises Common Stock and (ii) Pacific Enterprises Common Stock and Preferred Stock, voting together as a single class, and is a condition to the business combination.
-The business combination is also subject to approval of Enova's shareholders, certain required regulatory approvals and other conditions.
+The Board of Directors of Enova has fixed the close of business on January 13, 1997 as the record date for the determination of holders of Enova Common Stock entitled to notice of and to vote at the Special Meeting of shareholders and any adjournment or postponement thereof.
+Approval of the principal terms of the business combination by holders of a majority of the shares of Common Stock of Enova outstanding on the record date is a condition to the completion of the business combination.
+The completion of the business combination is also subject to approval of Pacific Enterprises' shareholders, certain required regulatory approvals and other conditions.